 For the hydro dipping, you need a large pail or plastic container.
 Line it with a plastic shopping bag for easy cleanup.
 Fill the bag-lined bucket with water.
 Next, choose at least 3 spray paint colors for your project.
 I always use white in the color mix because it gives a cleaner look.
 Using red, blue, pink, or any other three colors to me looks dark and muddy.
 Just my opinion.

 Spray a lot of the paint into the water layering the colors.
 I started with Apple Red, then used Blossom White, next was Ink Blue, then I sprayed another bit of Blossom White.

 I used a small paint stirrer and ran it gently over the colors to add a design.
 You can do this step or skip it.

-Next gently dip the bottle or whatever your project is into the water.
-Use the paint stirrer and run it around the bottle in the water to clear the excess paint off of the water.
+Gently dip the bottle or whatever your project is into the water.
+Use the paint stirrer and run it around the bottle in the water to clear the excess paint off the water.

 Pull the bottle out of the water at an angle just like you dipped it into the water.
 And you're done.
 Photos of the finished bottle are below and also the video tutorial.......

 Once the paint dries add flowers to make a pretty vase or just display the bottle as is.
 The photo above shows what I call the backside of the bottle.